chinapedia/wikipedia.abstract.en/Page/Transport_in_Ghana.md

 Seaports and harbours

-Tema_Harbour,_Greater_Accra.jpgs and Merchant ships being loaded and unloaded at the Intermodal freight transport of Tema Port.]]
+s and Merchant ships being loaded and unloaded at the Intermodal freight transport of Tema Port.]]
 There are ports on the Atlantic Ocean at Takoradi and Tema.
 Tema Port in South Ghana, officially opened in 1962, is the bigger of the two seaports in Ghana, and is Africa's largest harbour.
 It has a water-enclosed area of and a total land area of .[30]
 Apart from handling goods for Ghana, it is also a traffic junction, where goods are transhipped, and transit cargo destined for the landlocked countries to the north of Ghana.[31]

 The port of Tema handles the majority of the nation's import and export cargo and most of the country's chief exports is shipped from Sekondi-Takoradi and Tema.[32]
 The port of Tema has of breakwaters, 12 deepwater berths, an outsize oil tanker berth, a dockyard, warehouses, and transit sheds.
 The port has open and covered areas for the storage of cargo, including a 77,200-m² (7.72-hectare) paved area for the storage of containers, steel products and other conventional cargo.[33]
 The port's container yard is capable of holding over 8,000 TEUs at any given time.
 The closed storage area, which is about 25,049 m² (2.51 hectares) in area, consists of six sheds with a total storage capacity of 50,000 tonnes of cargo.
 The port also includes a 100,000 dwt dry dock and slipway facility.[34]
 The Tema and Takoradi harbours in South Ghana are operated by the Ghana Ports and Harbours Authority.